pawvascript/pawvascript/README.md

 # pawvascript
-An expressive programming language for designers, animators and anyone who wants to make beautiful web pages fast.
+An expressive programming language for designers, animators and anyone who wants to make beautiful web pages fast!